Pittsburgh Mills: 2000s

-Decline
+2006–present: Decline

 Despite opening to much fanfare in 2005, the Galleria portion of Pittsburgh Mills would never see the success that its owners had hoped.
 Only a year after opening, Lucky Strike Lanes closed, and was eventually replaced with two restaurants, Dingbats and Abate Seafood, and a banquet hall.
+May Department Stores, which owned Kaufmann's, was acquired by Federated Department Stores and became Macy's in September 2006.

+The Mills Corporation pulled out of the project in December 2006 during its financial struggles.
 Linens 'n Things closed in 2008, along with Borders Books, which closed in 2011.
-A NASCAR SpeedPark was originally planned to open at the mall near Dick's Sporting Goods, however this was cancelled shortly after the mall's opening and the plot of land as well as the interior mall entrance space remained vacant.
+A NASCAR SpeedPark was originally planned to open at the mall near Dick's Sporting Goods, however this was canceled shortly after the mall's opening and the plot of land as well as the interior mall entrance space remained vacant.

-Sears Grand, which opened with the mall in 2005, also closed in 2015, ending a 10-year run.

 Starting in 2014, non-retail businesses began occupying space in the mall.
 These included real estate offices, armed forces recruiters, pharmacy and medical supply outlets, and fitness clubs.
-One of the largest non-traditional tenants, ITT Technical Institute, closed its location at the Galleria in 2016 following its bankruptcy.
+Sears Grand closed in January 2015, ending a 10-year run.

+In mid-April 2015, Zamias Services constructed a Sky Trail that occupied a corner of the food court, in hopes of generating entertainment and business.
+The corner previously was the site of a carousel and a staging area for small pageants and school band concerts.
+The Sky Trail was closed and removed in October 2017.

+One of the largest non-traditional tenants, ITT Technical Institute, closed its location at Pittsburgh Mills in September 2016 following financial struggles and lawsuits of the company.
+As part of a foreclosure sale in January 2017, the mall was auctioned to the holder of the mortgage on the property, Wells Fargo, for $100.
+In 2018, Pittsburgh Mills was acquired by Namdar Realty Group for $11 million.
+Namdar has a reputation for being a "retail slumlord" that skips maintenance and paying taxes.
+As of 2023, Namdar was $11.5 million delinquent on taxes which if not paid by October 2 would result in a sheriff's sale of most of the property parcels.
+The Macy's would not be included in the sale.
+On September 29, Namdar paid the back taxes and the sheriff's sale was canceled.

 In May 2020, Cinemark Theaters announced that as part of the nationwide shutdown of the economy, it would not reopen the Pittsburgh Mills location after the COVID-19 pandemic shutdown.
-In January 2021, Goodrich Quality Theaters announced that they would reopen the former Cinemark in Spring 2021.

 On June 4, 2020, JCPenney announced that it would close its store at Pittsburgh Mills by around October 2020 as part of a plan to close 154 stores nationwide.
-Champs Sports and Claire's closed in 2022.
-Macy's is currently the only anchor store left.
+In January 2021, Goodrich Quality Theaters announced that they would reopen the former Cinemark in spring 2021.